ipfs-inactive/bifrost-gateway/docs/environment-variables.md

 ### `IPNS_RECORD_GATEWAY`

 Single URL or a comma separated list of Gateway endpoints that support requests for `application/vnd.ipfs.ipns-record`.
 This is used for IPNS Record routing.
-If not set, the value of `PROXY_GATEWAY_URL` will be used.

 `IPNS_RECORD_GATEWAY` also supports [Routing V1 HTTP API](https://specs.ipfs.tech/routing/http-routing-v1/)
 for IPNS Record routing ([IPIP-379](https://specs.ipfs.tech/ipips/ipip-0379/)).
 To use it, the provided URL must end with `/routing/v1`.

+If not set, the IPNS records will be fetched from `KUBO_RPC_URL`.

 ## Saturn Backend